 1. What is my full monthly income?

 2. How much do I spend on bills every month?

 3. How much do I want to spend and how much do I want to save?

 With these 3 questions already answered, you have a good foundation to start on.

 2. Have a Target

 The most difficult thing about a budget is to keep it going once you get started.
 A Good way of motivating yourself is to have a target for your budget.
-It could be to pay of all your current debt as fast as possible or even going on that dream holiday overseas.
-Some might consider doing that kitchen renovations that you always wanted to do or just saving for your retirement.
+It could be to pay off all your current debt as fast as possible or even going on that dream holiday overseas.
+Some might consider doing those kitchen renovations that you always wanted to do or just saving for your retirement.

 The good thing about these 10 Commandments of Budgeting is that you can apply them in any situation.
 Whether for personal, family or business needs, you can always apply these steps to help organise your finances.

 3. Keep track of everything

 Make sure that you track EVERYTHING that you earn and spend.
 That sounds overly meticulous, but it isn’t really.
 There are many ways today to keep track of it all.
 It comes in handy when you have a Spending Tracking App right on your phone!
 You are already using your phone for everything else and you never go anywhere without it, now do you?
 Click here to read more about the 5 Best Spending Tracking Apps.
 When you keep track of your budget in this way, you end up having a better understanding on where you are spending wastefully and where you can apply your funds better, e.g. putting money away for your Retirement Fund or reducing your debt.